 Engineers do not typically receive training on the vital aspects of launching a product.
 Additionally, the management of cash flow and product marketing are not generally in engineering curricula.

-The US Small Business Association (SBA) states that 30% of new businesses fail in the first two years and over 50% do not survive the first five years.
+The U.S. Small Business Association states that 30% of new businesses fail in the first two years, and more than 50% do not survive the first five years.
 Of those that survive, only 30% are profitable.
-According to data from SCORE, an organization that gives small businesses free advice and consultation, some of the top reasons why small businesses die or fail to thrive is poor management skills, lack of a business plan, and lack of experience and knowledge.
+According to data from SCORE— an organization that gives small businesses free advice and consultation — some of the top reasons why small businesses die or fail to thrive is because of poor management skills, lack of a business plan, and lack of experience and knowledge.
 Making and selling products or services often requires the right kind of person with the right tools to turn concepts into a viable business.

 The Texas Tech Certificate in Technology Entrepreneurship (CTE) aims to give you the right tools.
 The purpose of the CTE program is to help you develop a cross-disciplinary perspective of technology using both engineering and business skills.
 You will have the chance to prepare for the interactions that will inevitably be part of your future work environment.
 The program offers classes that will give you the basic vocabulary needed to work with business professionals.
 You can then put yourself to the test as you study and work beside business students to find opportunities and create solutions.

 You must be a sophomore or junior and have at least a 2.75 GPA to participate in this program.

 To find out more about the specifics of this program, check out the course requirements below, take a look at the Rawls College of Business CTE page, download the program’s brochure, or see your advisor.